MicrosoftDocs/SupportArticles-docs/Office/Client/office-suite-issues/another-account-already-signed-in.md

 ---
 title: Another account is already signed in computer when signing in to Office 2013
-description: Discusses an error message that a user receives when he or she tries to sign in to an Office 2013 app by using Office 365 credentials.
+description: Fixes an error message that occurs when you try to sign in to an Office 2013 app by using Office 365 credentials.
 author: helenclu
 manager: dcscontentpm
 localization_priority: Normal